Replica exchange Monte Carlo exchange

 When mesh_path

-key is defined the discrete space is used.
+key is set to true, the discrete space is used.

 Otherwise, continuous space is used.